-Norway’s unlikely role in the Middle East is revealed in a surprise hit play that delights in making you think, Oslo, running at the National Theatre in London from 5th- 23rd September
+Norway’s unlikely role in the Middle East has been revealed in a surprise hit play, Oslo, running at the National.
+BRYAN APPLEYARD went to see it…

 Norway and the Middle East have one big thing in common: oil.
 In all other respects, Norway is the opposite of the Middle East: peaceful, democratic tolerant, reasonable, rich (in a good way) and cold.

 For a few brief, shining months in 1992 and 1993, however, they had one other big thing in common: peace.
 Or, at least, the hope of peace.
 It was then that, in secret, Norwegians engineered and agreement between the Israelis and the Palestinians.
 The deal was known as the Oslo Accord, and in September that year it was celebrated with the outstanding spectacle of Yitzhak Rabin, the Israeli prime minister, and Yasser Arafat, chairman of the PLO, shaking hands in Washington DC, both enclosed by the arms of Bill Clinton.

 None of which would be of the slightest interest to your average theatregoer were it not for the fact that, a few years ago at a school in New York, the daughter of a theatre director, Bartlett B. Sher, befriended the daughter of Norwegian diplomats.
 They were Mona Juul, then diplomat to the UN and now to the UK, and Terje Rod Larsen, president of the International Peace Institute.
 These two had quite a tale to tell, and they told it to Sher, who contacted his pal, the playwright J.T.
 Rogers.